On two families of Enriques categories over K3 surfaces: Stability conditions on geometric triangulated categories

-The restriction of both surjections to stable loci has degree $2$ cf.\ \cite[Lemma 1]{Pol07}.
+The restriction of both surjections to stable loci on sources has degree $2$ cf.\ \cite[Lemma 1]{Plo07}.
 Suppose in addition that the stability conditions $\sigma$ and $\sigma^{\funct{U}}$ are proper.

-\begin{proposition}[{{\cite[Corollary 5.6]{PPZ23}}}] Consider an Enriques category $(\sche,\funct{U})$ over a K3 surface $S$ and a $\funct{U}$-invariant proper stability condition on $\sche$, then the moduli stack $\mathfrak{M}_{\sigma}(\lambda)$ is smooth at the locus of $\sigma$-stable points that are not fixed by the autoequivalence $\funct{U}$. \end{proposition}
+\begin{proposition}[{{\cite[Corollary 5.6]{PPZ26}}}] Consider an Enriques category $(\sche,\funct{U})$ over a K3 surface $S$ and a $\funct{U}$-invariant proper stability condition on $\sche$, then the moduli stack $\mathfrak{M}_{\sigma}(\lambda)$ is smooth at the locus of $\sigma$-stable points that are not fixed by the autoequivalence $\funct{U}$. \end{proposition}

 On the K3 side, there is also a smoothness criterion which asserts that the moduli stack $\mathfrak{M}_{\sigma^{\funct{U}}}(v)$ is smooth at the stable locus $\mathfrak{M}^{\stable}_{\sigma^{\funct{U}}}(v)$.
-Hence \cite[Proposition 5.7.(2)]{PPZ23} implies
+Hence \cite[Proposition 5.7.(2)]{PPZ26} implies

-\begin{corollary} In the setup of Proposition \ref{ME-double-cover} and suppose more that the stability conditions are proper, then restrictions of the surjections to stable loci in source are degree $2$ onto its image and étale away from the points that are not fixed by the corresponding $\bz/2\bz$ action. \end{corollary}
+\begin{corollary} In the setup of Proposition~\ref{ME-double-cover} and suppose more that the stability conditions are proper, then restrictions of the surjections to stable loci in the source are degree $2$ onto their images and étale at the points that are not fixed by the corresponding $\bz/2\bz$ action. \end{corollary}